edgedb/edgedb/docs/clients/90_edgeql/index.rst

 :ref:`ref_cli_edgedb_migrate`, respectively.

 ``http://127.0.0.1:<instance-port>/db/<database-name>/edgeql`` will
-expose GraphQL API.
+expose EdgeQL API.
 Check the credentials file for your instance at ``$HOME/.edgedb/credentials`` to find out which port the instance is using.